hrabhijith/GrapheneMongoService/README.md

                 }
             }

+Both the above queries are valid.
+The first returns just the 'value' from 'options' list from all documents.

-    The above query is also valid and returns 'id' and 'name' from all documents.
+The second returns 'id' and 'name' from all documents.

 Likewise, return values can be selected from the client side for all the implementations.

 5. Generate refresh token.